ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   first and so on.
 The "x509_chain" member is mandatory to include.

 - "sct_data_v1" : An array of base64 encoded
-  "SignedCertificateTimestampList"s as defined in {{RFC6962}} section
+  "SignedCertificateTimestampList"s as defined in {{RFC6962}} Section
   3.3.
 The "sct_data_v1" member is optional.

 - "sct_data_v2" : An array of base64 encoded "TransItem" structures of
   type "x509_sct_v2" or "precert_sct_v2" as defined in {{RFC-6962-BIS-27}}
-  section 4.8.
+  Section 4.8.
 The "sct_data_v2" member is optional.

 We will refer to this object as 'sct\_feedback'.